Savannah cat: Reproduction and genetics

 As Savannahs are produced by crossbreeding servals and domestic cats, each generation of Savannahs is marked with a filial number.
 For example, the cats produced directly from a serval × domestic cat cross are termed F1, and they are 50% serval; males are sterile.

 F1 generation Savannahs are very difficult to produce, due to the significant difference in gestation periods between the serval and a domestic cat (75 days for a serval and 65 days for a domestic cat) and incompatibilities between the two species' sex chromosomes.
-Pregnancies are often absorbed or aborted, or kittens are born prematurely.
-Also, servals can be very picky in choosing mates, and often will not mate with a domestic cat.
+Pregnancies are often resorbed or aborted, or kittens are born prematurely.
+Also, servals can be very picky in choosing mates, and often will not mate with, or will even attack, a domestic cat.

 Savannah backcrosses, called the BC1 generation, can be as high as 75% serval.
 Such 75% cats are the offspring of a 50% F1 female bred back to a serval.
 Cases of 87.5% BC2 Savannah cats are known, but fertility is questionable at those serval percentages.
 More common than a 75% BC1 is a 62.5% BC1, which is the product of an F2A (25% serval) female bred back to a serval.
 The F2 generation, which has a serval grandparent and is the offspring of the F1 generation female, ranges from 25% to 37.5% serval.
 The F3 generation has a serval great grandparent, and is at least 12.5% serval.